Sicily is an open-air museum! Let’s take a tour of the island, discovering the most important archeological sites.

 On the hill that overlooks Patti, you will find Tindari.
-Before visiting the Archaeological Park, let’s take a break and read Quasimodo’s “Vento a Tindari” that is etched in the stone.
+Before visiting the Archaeological Park, let’s take a break and read Quasimodo’s “Vento a Tindari” that is engraved in the stone.
 Let’s walk among the ancient houses, their mosaics, and the remains of the Agorà.
 The theater, built by the Greeks (III or II century BC) and revisited in Roman era, has a view on the sea, the lagoon of Marinello and the Aeolian Islands.
 Let’s not miss the Gymnasium and the Museum.

 Parco Archeologico Tindari ph F. Coci